-Read our complete metal 3D printer guide about home & industrial metal 3D printing, metal 3D printers, technologies, applications and more.
+Read our big metal 3D printer guide about metal 3D printing at home & industrial, metal 3D printers, technologies, applications and more.

 What's the most expensive 3D printer?
 Usually, that’s the biggest one.
 Here are the biggest large scale 3D printers in the world right now.

 3D MicroPrint is a new micro laser sintering technology for small, precise metal parts, ideal for automotive, medical and jewelery applications.

 GE Additive has revealed it's building the world's largest metal 3D printer.
 The as yet unnamed machine is planned for release next year.

 Seeking a competitive advantage, Ferrari are using 3D printing to develop their 2017 Formula 1 engine with an innovative new piston design.

 Lawrence Livermore National Laboratory has developed a metal 3D printing process that yields stronger steel than current methods.

 When it comes to 3D pens, why should schoolkids have all the fun?
 New 3Doodler Pro is for grown-ups demanding a wider variety of materials.

 Industrial titan GE has bought two European companies for $1.4 billion, both specializing in 3D printing metal parts for jet engines and cars.